 Joe Wilcox, a blogger, wrote a powerful post called “Iran and the Internet Democracy.”
 Wilcox shows disturbing YouTube videos and pictures of angry Iranian protesters who oppose their government.

-He also describes how corporate news organizations are losing media power to individuals, who snap pictures and record videos with mobile phones, write tweets and transmit all of it over the mobile Internet in real time.
+He also describes how corporate news organizations are losing media power to individuals, who snap pictures and record videos with mobile phones, write tweets and transmitted over the mobile Internet in real time.
 The reality of one person electronically communicating to the world resembles Edward R. Murrow’s “This is London” during World War II.
 We live in a new media world of mobile journalism.

 It’s striking how quickly things change in our digital age.
-A year or so ago, Twitter was relatively unknown, FaceBook a novelty and, if you wanted video entertainment, you visited YouTube.
-These three Internet sites remain, but how people use social media has forever changed in digital history.
+A year or so ago, Twitter was relatively unknown, FaceBook a novelty.
+YouTube provided some professional entertainment, video amateurs and the beginning of corporate advertising. but growing mobile journalism by individuals and established media is changing digital history.

-They’re now over 200 million FaceBook members (60% outside the U.S.).
+They’re now over one billion FaceBook members (60% outside the U.S.).
 Twitter is the place to go for information and events happening now.
-And YouTube?
-Perhaps a replacement for the 6 p.m.
-TV news?
+And YouTube competes with television news.
 Some would argue that the Web not only reduces government power, but democratizes the news.
-In an age of tweets, blog posts and reality video, who needs ABC when the mobile Internet rules?
+In an age of tweets, blog posts and reality video, who needs ABC when mobile journalism rules?

-Obama’s moves toward “transparency” may have already started before he took office.
-Exasperated by the recession, governments around the world have found it more difficult to shield the public from undesirable information.
-Somehow in a globally-connected age, the Washington press core finds it harder to filter government information.
-We’re now living in glass houses.
+Obama’s moves toward “transparency” started before he took office.
+Exasperated by the recession, governments have found it difficult to shield the public from undesirable information.
+In a globally-connected age, the Washington press core finds it harder to filter government information.
+We now live in glass houses.

-The hospital communication study isn’t too far off from Iran and other countries, nor the loss of power by corporate communications’ giants.
-Unlike slogans such as “power to the people,” loudly yelled by children of the 60′s, today’s younger, mobile phone-equipped youth are both the observers and the observed.
-It’s almost mystical.
-Young, angry teens in Iran snapping photos, taking videos and micro-blogging via text messages.
-It’s surreal.
+Unlike slogans such as “power to the people,” loudly yelled by children of the 60’s, today’s younger, mobile phone-equipped youth are both the observers and the observed.
+Young, angry teens in Iran snap photos, make videos and micro-blog via text messages.

 As Joe Wilcox said in his post:

 “What happened on the streets of Tehran this week foreshadows dramatic changes, as citizens report the news in real time.
-The best reporting wasn’t from CNN or many news organizations but Flickr, Twitpic, Twitter and YouTube dominated.
+The best reporting didn’t come from CNN.
+Flickr, Twitpic, Twitter and YouTube dominated.
 Using tweets with hashtags like #iranelection, mobile journalism’s photos and videos reached traditional journalists and people with mobile phones in real time.
-Where is CNN getting some of its best material?
-Citizen journalists, like this story and images from CNN’s citizen-driven iReport.”
+Young citizen journalists on the streets of Tehran report their stories through digital channels.